fredrikaverpil/fredrikaverpil/README.md

 ### Hi there 👋

-I am a passionate, enthusiastic and professional software developer (since 2012), continuously striving to evolve with Python as the primary language of choice — and preferably building scalable and reliable solutions in public cloud environments such as GCP, AWS or Azure.
+I am a passionate, enthusiastic and professional software developer (since 2012), continuously striving to evolve with Python as the primary language of choice — and preferably building scalable and reliable solutions in public cloud environments.

 I advocate continuous development, automated testing, clean code and the use of common design patterns so as to maintain as high code quality as possible.
 I am deeply invested in the open source community and love collaborating and contributing.